github/developer.github.com/content/guides/delivering-deployments.md

 * Pull Request

 These are the events GitHub will send to our server whenever the relevant action occurs.
-We'll configure our server to *just* handle the Pull Request scenario right now:
+We'll configure our server to *just* handle when Pull Requests are merged right now:

     #!ruby
     post '/event_handler' do